 ‘I don’t remember.’

 ‘Maybe not, but you know.
 That dream is still somewhere inside your head.
 They want it gone.
 Along with your head.’

 ‘Why did you take me in if you knew that they’re after me?’
 Jimmy asked, placing both hands on the reception counter.

 ‘Because you’re like me,’ the receptionist rested his scaly, yellow hand on top of Jimmy’s.
-Jimmy withdrew his hand and tucked it into his jacket pocket, trying to ignore the feeling that there might now be tiny parasitic creatures crawling under his skin.
+Jimmy withdrew his hand and tucked it into his jacket pocket.
+He tried to ignore the sensation of tiny parasitic creatures under his skin.

 ‘I have to get a drink,’ Jimmy said, wiping the cold moisture from his forehead.
 ‘Anything will do.’

-The receptionist disappeared under the counter while he rummaged, reappearing a few seconds later with a corked bottle of yellow, cloudy liquid.
+The receptionist rummaged under the counter and reappeared with a corked bottle of yellow, cloudy liquid.
 ‘Anyone found out I gave you this, I could lose this place.’

 ‘This guest house is yours?’